ICAHN ALERT: Bragar Eagel & Sq - GuruFocus.com

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Icahn Enterprises L.P. (“Icahn” or the “Company”) (NASDAQ: IEP) on behalf of Icahn stockholders.
-Our investigation concerns whether Icahn has violated the federal securities laws and/or engaged in other unlawful business practices.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Icahn Enterprises L.P. (“Icahn” or the “Company”) (NASDAQ: IEP) in the United States District Court for the Southern District of Florida on behalf of all persons and entities who purchased or otherwise acquired Icahn securities between August 2, 2018 and May 9, 2023, both dates inclusive (the “Class Period”).
+Investors have until July 10, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.